thebananamanjcgaming/BNALauncher/README.md

 - [ ] Add the servers screen
 - [ ] Add Credits screen
 - [ ] Add Settings screen
-- [x] Rewrite some of the css and js
+- [x] Rewrite some of the CSS and JS
 - [x] Organize code, and add comments
 - [ ] Add a customizable launcher selector
 - [x] Save last played game